-- Assignments: - 1.
-If you will be absent from discussion, you may turn in assignment early.
-(Contact your TA immediately to make arrangement for approved emergency with valid document) - 2.
-If you are present in discussion but forget to bring your work, make arrangement with your TA before leaving discussion to have it turned in within 24 hours without penalty. - 3.
-For missed assignments, everyday an assignment is turned in after the due date a reduction of 50% of the total will be taken. - Quiz: No make up on first missed quiz.
-Any subsequent missed quiz: You must have documented UF approved excuses for all absences, signed up by the make up (exam) signup deadline, complete at least 80% of the assigned course work prior to the quiz, no unexcused absence in discussion.
-Same rules above apply to last minutes emergency absence except that you need to contact your TA as soon as possible/within 24 hours. - Exams: - 1.
-If you have class or other exam conflict, please see UF during term assembly exam policy at https://catalog.ufl.edu/ugrad/current/regulations/info/exam.aspx.
-You must sign up with your instructor with valid document by the end of the third week to avoid penalty if MAC2312 is the course to give conflict exam.
-Conflict exam will be offered from 6:50 - 8:10pm on the same night as the regular exam.
-You will not be permitted to leave the exam room before 8:20pm.
+- Graded Assignments: See section 1.7.
+Written Homework assignments: - 1.
+If you are present in discussion but forget to bring your work, make arrangement with your TA before leaving discussion to have it turned in within 24 hours without penalty. - 2.
+For any other reasons, everyday an assignment is turned in after the due date a reduction of 50% of the total will be taken.

+Quiz:

+1. No make up on first missed quiz.

-- 2. If you are participating in a UF sponsored event or religious observance, you may make up an exam provided you have completed at least 80% of the course work prior to the exam and all the prior exams.
-Sign up by deadline (see calendar).
-Otherwise, it may not be possible to reschedule, at the least, there will be 20% grade penalty. - 3.
-If a serious unforeseen emergency causes you to miss an exam, contact the course coordinator by email immediately.
-Then as soon as possible after you return to campus, turn in the appropriate documentation and sign up for a makeup.
-You will be allowed to take a makeup in this case provided you have completed at least 80% of the course work thus far and have completed all the prior exams.
-Same rule applies with 20% penalty for the make up exam if you are turned away from exam due to late arrival.
+- 2. Any subsequent missed quiz (including last minute emergency): You must have documented UF approved excuses for all absences, and notify your TA within 24 hours to make an arrangement.
+Makeup must be done as soon as you are able to come back to school. - Exams: - If you have class or other exam conflict, please see UF during term assembly exam policy.
+You must sign up with your instructor with valid document by the deadline (see calendar) to avoid 10% penalty if MAC2312 is the course to give conflict exam.
+Otherwise, it may not be possible to reschedule.
+Conflict exam will be offered at 6:30 PM on the same night as the regular exam.
+You will not be permitted to leave the exam room before 8:20pm. - 2.
+If you are participating in a UF sponsored event or religious observance, you may make up an exam, but you must sign up by deadline (see calendar) to avoid 10% penalty.
+Otherwise, it may not be possible to reschedule. - 3.
+If a serious unforeseen emergency causes you to miss an exam, contact the instructor by email immediately.
+Then as soon as possible after you return to campus, turn in the appropriate documentation and sign up for a makeup. - 4.
+If you are turned away from an exam due to late arrival, contact the instructor immediately to sign up for a makeup with 10% penalty. - 5.
+Makeup exams will be around the last week of the term (makeup final exam will be after the final).
+All makeup exams consist of only multiple choice questions with no partial credits.

-3.8 INCOMPLETE POLICY
+2.8 INCOMPLETE POLICY

-A grade of I (incomplete) will be considered only if you meet the Math Department criteria which is found at https://math.ufl.edu/department/incomplete-grades/.
-If you meet the criteria you must see the coordinator before the beginning of finals week to be considered for an I. A grade of I only allows you to make up your incomplete work.
+A grade of I (incomplete) will be considered only if you meet the Math Department criteria.
+If you meet the criteria you must see the instructor before the beginning of finals week to be considered for an I. A grade of I only allows you to make up your incomplete work.
 You cannot redo any previously completed work.

-4. ADVISING AND HELP
+3. ADVISING AND HELP

-Office Hours: For all concerns with MAC2312, please talk to your TA who is your first contact in the course.
-Office hours will be posted in canvas and are regular times when we are available to answer questions, discuss grades, advise students on future classes, or help students in any available way.
+Office Hours: For all course concerns, please talk to your TA who is your first contact in the course.
+All 8th period lecture's TAs and instructor's hours will be posted in canvas and are regular times when we are available to answer questions, discuss grades, advise students on future classes, help students in any available way.
 You do not need an appointment to visit during office hours.
-Office hours for calculus 2 covers everyday of the week.
-If you need math help, you may attend any Calc2 office hours that best fit your schedule.
+These hours spread out through the week.
+If you need math help, you may attend any of the hours listed here that best fit your schedule.

-Taped Lectures: Lectures are taped for your convenience so you may go back to re-watch the lecture if needed (link is provided in Canvas).
+Taped Lectures: Lectures are taped for your convenience so you may go back to re-watch the lecture if needed (link is under Course Resources in Canvas).
 It's not used as an excuse for skipping lectures.